 |Lighthouse||0.8 mi.
 Northeast of Central Port Antonio||Jamaica|

-Although most tourists are attracted by the beautiful water and coastline, that isn't the only way to experience the natural beauty of the land.
-Areas near Port Antonio multiple options, including 3 waterfalls and a cave.
+Even though most visitors have heard about the beaches, that isn't the only way to enjoy the natural wonders available.
+Areas near Port Antonio some great options, including 3 waterfalls.

-A second place to consider is Tacky Falls.
-It is located 10.6 mi.
+A second attraction Tacky Falls.
+It is situated 10.6 mi.
 West of central Port Antonio.
 This waterfall requires a tour guide or someone who has visit the waterfall many times, as even many locals do not know where it is.

 |Reach Falls||Waterfall||13.9 mi.
 Southeast of Central Port Antonio|